PADL/OpenAvnu/README.AES67.md

 The first line indicates the grandmaster clock ID and the closest master clock ID, respectively.
 The other values appear to indicate the phase difference, priority, path delay and frequency difference.

-Sometimes I see an issue where it flaps between a PTP listener and slave.
+Sometimes I see an issue where it flaps between the `LISTENING` and `SLAVE` states.
 Restarting `ptp4l` seems to help fix this.
 You can turn up PTP debugging with `switchd2 -d PTP 9`.
 Logs are written to `/var/log/messages`.

 The AVB configuration can also be validated by typing `cat /proc/avb`.